Tom Kapitany

-Tom Kapitany (born 15 December 1960) is an Australian botanist, geologist and entrepreneur.
-Kapitany is the director of Crystal World in Victoria, Australia, a director of National Dinosaur Museum in Canberra, Australia, a director of Collectors Corner Garden World in Braeside, Victoria, Australia, director of Australian Mineral Mines Pty.
-Ltd. and an international consultant for museums and universities, particularly in China, Mexico, UK, US, New Zealand and Indonesia with regards to geology.
+Tom Kapitany (born 15 December 1960) is an Australian botanist, geologist, international consultant and lecturer in geosciences, and entrepreneur.
+Kapitany is the director of Crystal World Exhibition Centre in Victoria, Australia, National Dinosaur Museum in Canberra, Australia,Collectors Corner Garden World in Braeside, Victoria, Australia, Australian Mineral Mines Pty.
+Ltd. and National History Museum Pty Ltd. He is an international consultant in geosciences, as well as a professional paleontologist for governments, museums and universities, particularly in China, Mexico, the UK, the US, New Zealand and Indonesia with regards to geoscience.

+Tom has worked as a consultant for UNESCO, specialising in geotourism, and the only Western consultant to the Fossil Protection Committee of the Geological Museum of China, Beijing.